 Lower Monarch Canyon – Death Valley National Park

-H ike a desert canyon hike to a perennial waterfall.
+H ike across the desert and up a canyon to a perennial waterfall.

 Total Distance: 6.4 miles out & back | Elevation Gain: 1,017ft.
 (1,914ft. to 2,691ft.) |